Home

 Professor

 In 1866 Arzberger started his career as a professor, initially in Bergakademie (Mining Academy) in Příbram, then as a professor of mechanical technology in TU Brünn (now Brno, Czechia).
-Later, until 1892 he was a professor in Vienna Polytechnic Institute.
+Later, until 1892 he was a professor at the Vienna Polytechnic Institute.

 What Is Friedrich Arzberger Known for?